County Championship preview - Group 3: Are Yorkshire and Lancashire the sides to beat?

 Outs: Brooke Guest (Derbyshire), Stephen Parry (released), Toby Lester (released), Graham Onions (retired)

-Story of last season: It was a frustrating campaign for Lancashire as they finished third in the North Group with just two wins from five.
-Dane Vilas' squad was depleted due to injuries and England commitments and they used 18 players across the season.
-Tom Bailey and Danny Lamb were the only bowlers to reach a double-figure number of wickets, while no batsman was able to post a century, with Josh Bohannon's 94 against Derbyshire their highest individual score.
-This season promises to be better.
+Story of last season: It was a frustrating campaign for Lancashire in some ways as they finished third in the North Group with just two wins from five having seen their squad depleted by injuries and England commitments.
+However, it gave them a chance to blood a promising batch of youngsters with 18 players used across the season.
+The major disappointment will be that no batsman was able to post a century, with Josh Bohannon's 94 against Derbyshire their highest individual score.

 What's changed?
 A back injury has forced Graham Onions to retire but the former England seamer remains at Emirates Old Trafford as bowling coach and will surely relish working with the attack at Lancashire's disposal.
 In Bailey, Jackson Bird, Saqib Mahmood and Richard Gleeson, the Red Rose have real depth, which will be supplemented by Jack Blatherwick, a new recruit from Nottinghamshire, and James Anderson, with the latter sure to get some games in ahead of England's Test summer.
 Ex-Sussex man Luke Wells has come in to bolster the top order, while spinner Stephen Parry, who predominantly played white-ball cricket, has left after 16 years.